 When creating your website keep in mind that you’re creating this site for your clients, not you.
 Most importantly, it should be relevant to the virtual assistant services that you’re offering.

-Here’s a free course to help you create your website.
-If you need more help with a website and getting started as a virtual assistant, you’ll find everything you need to start and grow your virtual assistant business here.
+If you need help with a website and getting started as a virtual assistant, you’ll find everything you need to start and grow your virtual assistant business here.

 Find potential clients.

 Create a list of possible markets that might need your virtual support services.
 For example, real estate professionals, bloggers, and entrepreneurs often hire virtual assistants.

 You can tailor your services to fit an industry, such as realtors or lawyers.
 Another option is to provide the same service across multiple industries, such as website management for bloggers and small business owners.

 Determine what market you will serve – where is your ideal client?
 What struggles do they have and how can you help them?

 Finding potential clients can be difficult for any new business, but here are a few places where you’ll likely find success.

 Start your job search online with some well-known companies.
 Upwork and People Per Hour are freelancer websites that can help you gain experience and training.

 2. Social Media